-The West Allis – West Milwaukee Health Department is committed to ensuring the health of West Milwaukee residents by providing the following services:
+The West Allis-West Milwaukee Health Department is committed to ensuring the health of West Milwaukee residents by providing the following services:

-Public Health Nurses and Community Health Screening Technicians provide health screenings, counseling, communicable disease control, and referral to community resources, in a variety settings for infants, children and adults; dental health services; health educators offer health care education programs on a variety of topics; and environmental health services include compliance inspections, complaint investigations, and lead poisoning prevention.
+Public Health Nurses and Community Health Screening Technicians provide health screenings, counseling, communicable disease control, and referral to community resources, in a variety of settings for infants, children, and adults; dental health services; health educators offer health care education programs on a variety of topics; and environmental health services include compliance inspections, complaint investigations, and lead poisoning prevention.

 Many health programs are funded through grants provided by the State of Wisconsin, Department of Health and Social Services.